gyrogami logo

 Taking pictures is an art form.
 Modern point-and-shoot cameras, phone cameras, and myriad electronics do wonders for us idiots.
 It won't make a pro out of someone but it has given opportunities to lots of people.
 Digital files replace chemicals, paper, and film for virtually no cost.

 So, a good camera helps but the talent shows when it's old-school methods.
-Indoors, outdoors, regular or filtered lenses, natural or set-up shots, what is your fancy?
+Indoors, outdoors, regular or filtered lenses, natural or staged shots, what is your fancy?
 SLR or something else, option for regular film or full digital?
 Lenses, photoshop software.
 It'd be easy to drop the cost of a used car in camera equipment.

 A fly on the wall will be picked up by the mirror surface.

-A flawless, linear-curved metal form and polished platter will be the most challenging thing to photograph especially since silver is the most reflective metal.
+A flawless, linear-curved metal form and polished platter will be challenging to photograph especially since silver is the most reflective metal.
 A fly on the wall will be picked up by the mirror surface.
 That's what made all these improvements necessary.
-The booth would be adequate for anything else but it's not quite up to passing the teapot, teaset, tray test.

 Posted by M: July 14, 2019